Skip to main content

 trusted CAs, and IKEv2 policies.
 However, cryptographic agility, the

-important for long-term security and interoperability.
-This
+gaining increased attention for ensuring long-term security and

-requirement becomes even more relevant with the introduction of PQC
+interoperability.
+This requirement becomes even more relevant with

-algorithms, where multiple signature algorithms with varying security
+algorithms with varying security levels and performance

 4. Specifying ML-DSA within IKEv2